 On December 1, 2021, the Water Advisory Commission (WAC) voted to take responsibility for implementing Senate Bill (SB) 552.
 SB 552 required the County to write a plan that includes potential water shortage risk analysis and proposed interim and long-term solutions for State Small Water Systems and domestic wells.
 This plan is now referred to as the Santa Cruz County Drought Response and Outreach Plan (DROP).
-The Water Quality Specialist in the Water Resources Division has taken the lead on the implementation of the DROP.
+The, Water Quality Specialist in the Water Resources Division, has taken the lead on the implementation of the DROP.
 Since the Board of Supervisors approved the DROP in December of 2022, staff created web portals for both domestic wells and State Small Water Systems that utilize the information gathered in creating the DROP.
 These pages are intended to act as a single repository for both informational and direct support resources.
 To gather feedback on these webpages, draft versions were presented to private well owners that participate in the County well sounding program and the State Small Water Systems regulated by the County.
 This effort resulted in 16 survey respondents.
-County staff will provide access to this survey again during future public outreach events.
+We will provide access to this survey again during future public outreach events.

 The County also finalized a grant agreement with the State Water Resources Control Board that will pay for staff time, outreach, water quality testing, water hauling, bottled water, and treatment devices for qualifying residents.
-The County also received a further \$125,000 grant from DWR to focus on gaps in the DROP such as a comprehensive wells GIS layer and clarity regarding the consolidation process.
+The County also received a further \$125,000 grant from the Department of Water Resources to focus on gaps in the DROP such as a comprehensive wells GIS layer and clarity regarding the consolidation process.

-Santa Cruz County Environmental Health was awarded funding through the SWRCB Safe and Affordable Funding for Equity and Resilience (SAFER) grant program and the DWR Urgent Drinking Water grant in 2021 and the contract was executed in 2023.
+Santa Cruz County Environmental Health was awarded funding through the SWRCB SAFER grant program and the DWR Urgent Drinking Water grant in 2021 and the contract was executed in 2023.
 This funding will be used to make progress to implement this plan, beginning with the tasks outlined in Table 1: Funding Received by Santa Cruz County below (subject to change as the work progresses).

-Table I: Funding Received by Santa Cruz County to support Individual and State Small Water Systems.
+Table 1: Funding Received by Santa Cruz County